tomviner/failure-seeking-missiles-talk/reveal.js/hypothesis.md

 ## How does it do it?
-- data strategies aka probability distributions for interesting cases
+- data strategies aka probability distributions
 <!-- -- class="fragment" -->
 - guided feedback via assume
 <!-- -- class="fragment" -->